spapas/spapas.github.io/content/django-unpoly.md

 So we a pass the attributes directly to the link's `a` element.
 Nothing really fancy is needed.

 Furthermore, notice that we use the builtin bootstrap4 template.
 We don't change the template at all.

-However, the original template does *not* have `unpoly` interation!
+The original django-tables2 template does *not* have `unpoly` interation!
 So if we leave it like this the pagination and header links will start a full request/response.
 To fix that, we could override the template with our own however this is not the ideal solution for me.

 Instead, we can use `up.compiler`:

 ```js
 up.compiler('.pagination .page-item a.page-link', (link) => {
   link.setAttribute('up-target', ".table-container")
 })